Ṣifāt Lāzimah (Permanent Characteristics) in Tajweed: Complete Guide

 1 — الهَمْس (al-Hams) — Whisper / Breathy Sound

-When a letter is hamis, the sound comes out mostly as escaping breath — the vocal cords don't vibrate.
+When a letter has Hams, the sound comes out mostly as escaping breath — your vocal cords don't vibrate.
 It's like a whisper blended into the consonant.
-The sound is airy rather than full-bodied.
+The sound is airy and thin rather than full-bodied and resonant.

 Examples & explanation:

-Why these show hams: in each case the consonant is produced with airflow and without vocal-cord vibration; the sound is thin/air-like.
+Why these show Hams: In each case, the consonant is produced with airflow and without vocal-cord vibration.
+The sound is thin and air-like, not full and resonant.

 Common mistake & fix: